tushar-tibude/DJAlexanderTest/README.md

 # DjAlexander
 1) please make sure you have nodejs and npm is installed on your machine.

 2) Go to root folder and run command "npm install"    (where package.json is present)

 3) Once it is installed Run  "ng serve"

 4) Application will start on "http://localhost:4200"

-5)For login use credenctials
+5)For login use credentials
- email
+   email": "tushar@tt.com"
+   password": "123"

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.1.

 ## Development server